 Endpoint detection and response (EDR) is a form of endpoint protection that uses data collected from endpoint devices to understand how cyberthreats behave and the ways that organizations respond to cyberthreats.
 While some forms of endpoint protection are focused purely on blocking threats, endpoint detection and response attempts a more holistic approach.
 Through continuous endpoint monitoring and rigorous data analysis businesses can gain a better understanding of how one threat or another infects an endpoint and the mechanisms by which it spreads across a network.
-Instead of remediating threats offhand, organizations can use the insights gained via EDR to harden security against future attacks and reduce dwell time for a potential infection.
+Instead of remediating threats offhand, organizations can use the insights gained via EDR tools to harden security against future attacks and reduce dwell time for a potential infection.

-Think of EDR as a flight data recorder for your endpoints.
+Think of EDR security as a flight data recorder for your endpoints.
 During a flight, the so-called “black box” records dozens of data points; e.g., altitude, air speed, and fuel consumption.
 In the aftermath of a plane crash, investigators use the data from the black box to determine what factors may have contributed to the plane crash.
 In turn, these contributing factors are used to prevent similar crashes in the future.
 Likewise, endpoint telemetry taken during and after a cyberattack (e.g., processes running, programs installed, and network connections) can be used to prevent similar attacks.

-The term “endpoint threat detection and response” was coined by noted author and cybersecurity expert Anton Chavukin in 2013 as a way of calling out “tools primarily focused on detecting and investigating suspicious activities (and traces of such) other problems on hosts/endpoints.”
+The term “endpoint threat detection and response” was coined by noted author and cybersecurity expert Anton Chavukin as a way of calling out “tools primarily focused on detecting and investigating suspicious activities (and traces of such) other problems on hosts/endpoints.”

 Endpoint detection and response is broadly defined by three types of behavior.

-Endpoint management.
 This refers to EDR’s ability to be deployed on an endpoint, record endpoint data, then store that data in a separate location for analysis now or in the future.
-EDR can be deployed as a standalone program or included as part of a comprehensive endpoint protection solution.
+EDR can be deployed as a standalone program or included as part of a comprehensive endpoint security solution.
 The latter has the added benefit of combining multiple capabilities into a single endpoint agent and offering a single pane of glass through which admins can manage the endpoint.

-Threat hunting.
 EDR scans for programs, processes, and files matching known parameters for malware.
 Threat hunting also includes the ability to search all open network connections for potential unauthorized access.

-Incident response.
-This refers to EDR’s ability to capture images of an endpoint at various times and re-image or rollback to a previous good state in the event of an attack.
+Incident response refers to EDR’s ability to capture images of an endpoint at various times and re-image or rollback to a previous good state in the event of an attack.
 EDR also gives administrators the option to isolate endpoints and prevent further spread across the network.
 Remediation and rollback can be automated, manual, or a combination of the two.

 “Think of EDR as a flight data recorder for your endpoints.
 During a flight, the so-called “black box” records dozens of data points; e.g., altitude, air speed, and fuel consumption.
 In the aftermath of a plane crash, investigators use the data from the black box to determine what factors may have contributed to the plane crash ...
-Likewise, endpoint telemetry taken during and after a cyberattack (e.g.,processes running, programs installed, and network connections) can be used to prevent similar attacks.”
+Likewise, endpoint telemetry taken during and after a cyberattack (e.g. processes running, programs installed, and network connections) can be used to prevent similar attacks.”

 Before going into the difference between EDR and antivirus, let’s get our definitions straight.
 We know EDR is a kind of endpoint protection that leverages endpoint data and the things we learn from that data as a bulwark against future infection—so what is antivirus?

 Malwarebytes Labs defines antivirus as “an antiquated term used to describe security software that detects, protects against, and removes malware.”
 In that sense, “antivirus” is a bit of a misnomer.
-Yes, antivirus stops computer viruses, but it can also stop modern threats like ransomware, adware, and Trojans as well.
+Antivirus stops computer viruses, but it can also stop modern threats like ransomware, adware, and Trojans as well.
 The more modern term “anti-malware” attempts to bring the terminology up to date with what the technology actually does; i.e., stop malware.
 People tend to use the two terms interchangeably.
 For the purposes of this article, we’ll use the more modern term and just call it “anti-malware.”

 Now, to understand the difference between EDR and anti-malware we have to look at the use cases.
 On one hand you have off the shelf anti-malware designed for the consumer looking to protect a few personal devices (like a smartphone, laptop, and tablet) on their home network.